Rosamund Felsen Gallery

-The Rosamund Felsen Gallery is one of the longest-running art galleries in Los Angeles, California, involved in and influencing the broader American art community since its establishment in 1978.
-The gallery has operated four locations since its inception: first on La Cienega Boulevard in Los Angeles, then on Santa Monica Boulevard in West Hollywood, later at Bergamot Station in Santa Monica, and finally in the Arts District, Los Angeles in Downtown Los Angeles.
+The Rosamund Felsen Gallery was one of the longest-running art galleries in Los Angeles, California.
+Since its establishment in 1978, it had actively participated in and influenced the broader American art community.
+The gallery had operated four locations in Southern California since its inception: first on La Cienega Boulevard in Los Angeles, then on Santa Monica Boulevard in West Hollywood, later at Bergamot Station in Santa Monica, and finally in the Downtown Los Angeles Arts District.
+The gallery closed in 2016 after 38 years in operation.

 History

 1970s

-Rosamund Felsen Gallery was established in 1978 on N. La Cienega Boulevard in Los Angeles, California.
-In the gallery's first year, the artists exhibited were Guy Dill, Richard Jackson, Keith Sonnier, Peter Lodato, Alexis Smith, Maria Nordman, and William Wegman.
-In the second year, Karen Carson and Grant Mudford were added to the gallery's program, and Chris Burden’s Big Wheel was exhibited for the first time, now in the Permanent Collection of Museum of Contemporary Art, Los Angeles' collection.
+Rosamund Felsen established her influential Los Angeles gallery in 1978 on La Cienega Boulevard.
+Representing under-recognized artists who were instrumental in the development of Southern California's emerging contemporary art scene.
+By so doing, Felsen challenged the prevailing New York-centric views of art and broadened its scope.
+Drawing on her experience co-founding Gemini G.E.L. and working at the Pasadena Art Museum, Felsen established a premier venue for California contemporary art.
+In the first year, Rosamund Felsen Gallery presented exhibitions featuring the work of Guy Dill, Richard Jackson, Keith Sonnier, Peter Lodato, Alexis Smith, Maria Nordman, and William Wegman.
+The following year, the gallery expanded its program to include Karen Carson and Grant Mudford, and Chris Burden’s Big Wheel was exhibited for the first time—now part of the Museum of Contemporary Art, Los Angeles' Permanent Collection.
 The La Cienega space had been formerly occupied by gallerist, Riko Mizuno and later by Gagosian Gallery.